dinneo/PolarrAlbumAndroidSDK/README.md

 # PolarrAlbumAndroidSDK
-Polarr Android SDK for Smart Album (Picky) - Includes photo auto grouping, duplicate removal, tagging, rating and etc.
+Polarr Android SDK for Smart Album (Picky) - Includes photo auto grouping, tagging, rating and etc.

 This SDK includes a starter project (co.polarr.albumsdkdemo) that calls the Android SDK.